ted-moke/export-ff-bookmark-tags/README.md

 ## Usage

-1. Make sure you have Node.js installed
+1. Make sure you have Node.js installed `node -v` If not, install it from [nodejs.org](https://nodejs.org/)
-2. Save your bookmarks as HTML from your browser
+2. Export your bookmarks as HTML from your Firefox browser
 3. Run the script:

 ```bash